 Today, “biohacking” has become increasingly popular, and refers to an idea of harnessing “do-it-yourself biology”.
-Those empowered by the practice often take medical research and insight into their own hands to begin slowly making changes to their diet and lifestyle in order to optimize their physical or mental performance.
+Those empowered by the practice often take medical research and insight into their own hands to begin slowly making changes to their diet and lifestyle in order to biohack their brain by optimizing their long term physical or mental performance.
 As they begin to see the effects from these small changes, biohackers will often further tailor their diet or day-to-day to maximize their results.

-So whether you’re an experienced biohacker looking to improve your cognitive performance, or just want to learn more about the ketogenic lifestyle, read on to learn how ketones can impact your brain health.
+So whether you’re an experienced biohacker looking for improved brain function, or just want to learn more about the ketogenic lifestyle, read on to learn the science behind the ketogenic diet for brain repair.

 This article will explore the physiology behind keto nutrition, the effects it has on brain health and function, and explain the benchmarks you can use to measure success (e.g. pounds lost, inches lost, blood sugar levels and exercise performance) so you can track your progress and better maintain your keto efforts.

 Few know that despite its recent surge in popularity, the ketogenic diet was originally used over 100 years ago -- perhaps longer -- to mitigate epilepsy in children.
 Since then, other disorders have responded to this low-carbohydrate and higher fat regimen, and the ketogenic diet has been harnessed in brain repair as well as used to treat a wide host of issues like neurological problems, brain cancer, bipolar depression and other related maladies.